ignacioxd/bib-parser/README.md

 ## Structure of Parsed Entries

 Each BibTeX entry is returned as an object, with each attribute in the BibTeX entry becoming an all-lowercase attribute in its corresponding object.
-Each attribute will be returned in it's parsed and original formats.
+Each attribute will be returned both in its parsed and in its original formats (see below for more details).
 Additionally, authors will be further processed and returned as an array.
 An example of an attribute will help illustrate this.

 ```bibtex
 @inproceedings{CiteMe1990:BetaPaper,